-Pound & northward expansion (9) Add commercial printing establishment and craft brewery as accessory uses and uniformly permit 30% of total gross floor area of each building to be comprised by accessory uses Concerned that the (7) The Official Plan requires a minimum percentage streetwall for buildings fronting onto Hurontario Street.
+(9) Add esta brev uses 30% area be c acce commercial printing ablishment and craft wery as accessory s and uniformly permit of total gross floor a of each building to comprised by essory uses (7) The Official Plan requires a minimum percentage streetwall for buildings fronting onto Hurontario Street.
 However, this is not a requirement in the short term for several special sites - 15.3.3.6 (Site 6), 15.3.3.7 (Site 7), and 15.3.3.8 (Site 8).
 (8) The zoning regulations will permit further expansion of the existing building in accordance with the intent of the vision and policies of the Official Plan.
 (9) A commercial printing establishment and large-scale alcohol brewery are not listed as a permitted use in the City's Official Plan nor does the use meet the intent of the vision or policies under Section 11.2 (General Land Use Designations), policies 15.1.4 (General Corporate Centre Office uses) and 15.3.2.3 (Gateway land use policies).
 An establishment that brews its own alcohol and sells it in the same establishment as part of a restaurant would be permitted under the new zoning as a restaurant use.
 The 20% maximum of gross floor area permitted for accessory uses reflects policy 11.2.7.2 of the Official Plan.
 A higher percentage is allowed for properties closest to the Hurontario LRT stations where accessory uses will most contribute to the vibrancy of Hurontario Street.
-The achievement of a transit-supportive, 10 That the proposed zoning Stewart requirement for 50% compact built form requires a mix of 10 be revised to require at
+The achievement of a transit-supportive, compact built form requires a mix of 10 That the proposed zoning be revised to require at